 We are taking a cue from the French Girl fashion and opting for simple gold jewelry.
 Classic jewelry is a nice way to spice up an outfit without drawing too much attention away from the entire look.
-Avoid statement pieces as a general rule. [ how to master the Parisian Summer Wardrobe + French girl fashion tips]
+Avoid statement pieces as a general rule. [ how to master the Fall Winter French Fashion}

 5. Presentation is everything: steam your clothing

 Do you want to know the easiest way to elevate your classy factor is?
 Steam your clothes before you wear them- it will be 100% chicer without wrinkles.
 I have a smaller steamer in my closet, but you could also keep it in your bathroom for easy access.
 This is the one I use and HIGHLY recommend:

 Layering adds a lot of depth to an outfit and visually “completes” it.
 A classic trench coat or wool coat will make a simple outfit appear intentional and in turn look more expensive. [ style 101: how to hone your fashion voice]

 When we think of women who looks “expensive” we often think of a put-together, worldly woman who can conquer anything.
 And if you actually think about it, what comes to mind?
 A woman wearing a FULL outfit, coat included.